Community Art installation, Dorchester Festival – portfolio

 Exhibition information

-‘Impressions of Dorchester’ is a collaborative installation of small artworks created by a variety of groups within the local community and by the young people of our charity partner, Be Free Young Carers.
-Designed and led and by Oxford-based artist Emma Coleman-Jones, individual responses to The Abbey, the village and the local landscape will be displayed together in an innovative design inspired by the windows and arches within the Abbey itself.
+‘Impressions of Dorchester’ is a collaborative installation of over 400 small artworks created by a variety of groups within the local community and by the young people of our charity partner, Be Free Young Carers.
+Designed and led and by Oxford-based artist Emma Coleman-Jones, individual responses to The Abbey, the village and the local landscape are displayed together in an innovative design inspired by the windows and arches within the Abbey itself.
 Through the generous support of locally-based and internationally-renowned sculptor David Harber, the supporting arches used to create the display in the People’s Chapel will be auctioned at the end of the festival to provide additional funds for our charities.

 If you need disabled parking or access do contact us here with your requirements – we’d love to help you!